Tap-Payments/Card-Android/README.md

 		 - SaveAuthenticatedToken
  - features.customerCards.autoSave:
 	 - A boolean to indicate wether or not you want the save card switch to be on by default.
+ - features.alternativeCardInput.cardScanner:
+	 - A boolean to indicate whether or not you want to display the scan card icon.
+	 - Make sure you have access to camera usage, before enabling the scanner function.
+ - features.alternativeCardInput.cardNFC

 - acceptance:
 	- List of configurations that control the payment itself.
 - acceptance.supportedSchemes: